folio-labs/circulation-rule-tester/README.md

 ./loanTester.py snapshot faculty_loan_tester.csv

 ## Contributors
-This script was written by Erin Nettifee, with assistance from Tod Olson and Aaron Neslin.
-All three are members of the FOLIO community.
+This script was written by Erin Nettifee, with assistance from and thanks to Tod Olson and Aaron Neslin.
+Questions can be sent to enettifee@gmail.com.